Trigger Events from Stripe Payments

 Click Connect Stripe to finish the setup.

-When a payment completes, PixelFlow sends a Purchase event to Meta with:
+When an event fires, PixelFlow sends it to Meta with:

 Email address